 First of all, in many cases, this regulation involves a so-called service fee for the subsequent refueling by the supplier, which can be relatively high.
 Besides, it is difficult to calculate exactly how much fuel you will use.

-Therefore, if you do not return the car or tank completely empty, you have given away petrol and money.
+Therefore, if you do not return the tank completely empty, you have given away petrol and money.
 Only choose this option if you know you will use up all the fuel in the tank.
 This is the only way you can save money with this rental car fuel regulation.

 Why is the rental price with the rental car full/empty regulation cheaper than the fair fuel regulation?